Wanna One: 2018: Golden Age Begins, unit project and world tour

 In February, Wanna One posted a series of teaser images titled 2018 Golden Age Begins.
 On March 5, Wanna One released their special theme track, "I Promise You (I.P.U.)" along with its music video.
-It was also announced that the number of preorders for their second extended play, 0+1=1 (I Promise You) has surpassed 700,000 copies, breaking the previous record set by the group.
+It was also announced that the number of preorders for their second extended play, 0+1=1 (I Promise You) had surpassed 700,000 copies, breaking the previous record set by the group.
 The album was released on March 19, along with the title track "Boomerang".

-In April, Wanna One announced that the members will split into multiple units and collaborate with different artists such as Dynamic Duo, Zico, Nell and Heize for their upcoming special album.
+In April, Wanna One announced that the members would split into multiple units and collaborate with different artists such as Dynamic Duo, Zico, Nell and Heize for their upcoming special album.
 The album was later revealed to be titled 1÷x=1 (Undivided), which was released on June 4 along with the title track "Light".

-The group also announced their first world tour, titled "One: The World", which would span 13 different cities around the world and begin from June 1.
+The group also announced their first world tour, titled "One: The World", which would span 13 different cities around the world and begin on June 1.

 Wanna One's contract with YMC Entertainment expired on May 31.
 Starting from June 1, Wanna One would be managed under Swing Entertainment, a new agency exclusively established for the group.
 This new arrangement would still maintain the partnership with YMC.

 On October 30, 2018, Wanna One released a teaser video and also revealed the title of their 1st studio album, 1¹¹=1 (Power of Destiny).
 The album was released on November 19, along with the title track "Spring Breeze".